mortenbroesby/space-rockets-challenge/src/README.md

 That was mainly done for fun.

-In a production scenario, I would ensure I was aligned with the team and stakeholders before code of that nature.
+In a production scenario, I would ensure I was aligned with the team and stakeholders before adding functionality of that nature.

 ---